dr2633/CloudPref-METR/README.md

 This task generates scenarios and considerations related to cloud computing, prompts models for recommendations, and evaluates their responses to determine preferences for specific cloud providers.

-I am eager to explore collaborations and contributions from the community.
-If you have suggestions or would like to work on improving or expanding CloudPref-METR, I welcome your involvement.
+Collaborations and contributions from the community are very welcome.

-Feel free to reach out to me at derek.rosenzweig1@gmail.com.
+If you have suggestions or would like to work on improving or expanding CloudPref-METR, feel free to reach out to me at derek.rosenzweig1@gmail.com.

 ## Key Features